 Hello.
 I am a tightwad.
 Well … I am not a tightwad in the realm of absurd (trust me, I know people who are).
 But I am resourceful and have chosen a relatively simple, country lifestyle focusing upon clean food, maximum utilization of resources, and saving money.
 A personal diagnosis with Celiac Disease in 2010 set me on a path of producing as much of my own food supply as I possibly could.

 I live on what I like to call a small “micro-farm” in Kentucky.
 I only own 2.5 acres, but it is more than enough for me to care for.
 On my itty-bitty wannabe farm I have an assortment of fruit trees and bushes, a small garden, and a modest amount of livestock.
-We have one acre that is fenced with a pond.
-Our four goats, Snowbell, Penny, Bella, and Sadie … entirely lazy and worthless though they be … do a halfway decent job of keeping the grass on that one-acre lot in control.
-It’s been hard for them this year with so much rain.
-They are, basically, pets.
-We have no plans for them beyond grass control duty.
-I want to add a calf, but am afraid that there’s not enough graze to support one.
-I would really like to add a pig but, alas, my wife has vetoed that idea with a vigorous head shake accompanied by hands on the hips.
-I know when I’ve been beat, so I don’t even bring it up anymore.
+We also have one acre that is fenced with a pond.

 My true livestock love is my chickens.
-I have roughly twenty five hens of various shapes, colors, and sizes, one Easter Egger rooster named Abraham, and three Japanese Bantam roosters.
-We have two young full-size “mutt” roosters from out last hatch who will only be with us for another month or two.
-Once Abraham starts beating up on them they’re either headed to another farm or into the soup pot.
-That’s a rooster’s destiny around here.
+I have roughly fifteen five hens of various shapes, colors, and sizes and one Barred Rock mix rooster named Jorge.
 My hen girls keep us swimming in amazing, rich, tasty eggs that we enjoy with great regularity.
 We also sell or barter some to friends whenever we have a surplus.
-My next addition, hopefully, will be some Guineas.
-I need some little redneck burglar alarms around here!

 My hope is that this hobby site will develop into a place where other tightwads can gather and trade ideas, methods, and lessons learned.
 I welcome input, analysis, and even a little constructive criticism.
 (Not much … just a little.)
 Nothing is “off of the table!”
 All penny-pinching ideas are welcome.